albanie/sarcasm_detector/Annotator/README.md

 Install
 ----------

-This rails application is designed to evaluate humans ability to recognize sarcasm in tweets.
+This rails application is designed to evaluate humans ability to recognise sarcasm in tweets.
 It is designed to work with ruby-1.9.3-p392 and rails 3.

 To run this locally check which version of ruby you have with the following command: